ATAS ACCREDITED AGENTS reveal their top travel tips for 2020

 And as demand grows, so does pricing.
 It can be a perfect storm of factors that leaves you feeling flat after your holiday.
 So, what can you do about it?
 What's the best way to make the most of travel at peak season?

 We asked some ATAS accredited travel professionals for their top tips and recommendations.
 Here's what they had to say on the subject.

-"Be prepared to plan and book early", says Anna McMurtrie, Managing Director of ATAS accredited Wentworth Travel in Sydney.
+"Be prepared to plan and book early", says Anna McMurtrie, Managing Director of ATAS accredited travel agency Wentworth Travel in Sydney (NSW).